 Remember the “Freshmen 10?”
-Thanks to COVID 19, many of us are battling the “Quarantine 15.”
-Life in lockdown has disrupted our routines, allowed for more free time, and increased anxiety and stress – all of which create the perfect conditions to pack on the pounds.
+Thanks to the pandemic, many of us are still battling the “Quarantine 15.”
+Life in lockdown disrupted our routines, allowed for more free time, and increased anxiety and stress – all of which create the perfect conditions to pack on the pounds.
 Studies show that if you’re visiting the sugar and carb snacks in the pantry more than the fruits and veggies in the fridge, you’re not alone.

 HUNGER vs APPETITE

 Regulating hunger is a complex process involving communication between the brain, various gastrointestinal organs (including the stomach, the pancreas, and the intestines) and adipose tissue.
 Adipose tissue is simply fat.
 Its main role is to store energy for the body to use later.

 Feeling hunger is your body's way of telling you it’s out of gas and needs more fuel.
 It’s a biological function that keeps us alive.
 When your stomach is empty, it secretes a hunger hormone called ghrelin that signals your brain it's time to eat.
 Your brain, in turn, makes your stomach growl and stimulates the release of stomach acid to prepare your body for food intake.
 When your belly is full, it signals the brain that you’ve had enough and stops churning out ghrelin.

 Appetite, on the other hand, is an emotional desire for food, whether you feel hungry or not.
 Even after your brain has been signaled that your stomach is full, your appetite can make you keep eating.
 Understanding the difference is a critical key in determining whether you’re eating to replenish fuel or as a response to something else that might be going on - like stress or fatigue or a mineral deficiency.

 1. I SCREAM, YOU SCREAM, WE ALL SCREAM FOR ICE CREAM